 This shows that the process that was terminated was mysqld with pid 1163.
 At the time it was killed, this has an OOM score of 511.
 Note that, depending on your current Linux distro and system configuration, your log messages may look different.

-If for instance a process which is crucial to your web application was terminated due to an ‘out of memory’ situation, you have two options : either disallow processes to overcommit memory (see section at the end of this article), decrease the amount of memory required by the process or provide additional memory to your server configuration.
+If a crucial process for your web application is terminated due to an “out of memory” situation, you have two options: disallow processes from overcommitting memory (as described in the section at the end of this article), reduce the amount of memory required by the process, or increase the amount of memory in your server configuration.

-Another useful utility to diagnose RAM issues is the ‘free’ tool.
+Another useful utility to diagnose Ubuntu ram usage is the ‘free’ tool.
 The ‘free’ command shows the total amount of used and free swap and physical memory in the system.
 The caches and buffers used by the kernel are also displayed.